Agent

 Since USUV has been detected in multiple countries in mainland Europe, this incursion of USUV into GB was considered highly likely to occur, most probably as a result of the movement of mosquitoes or migratory birds.

-USUV was subsequently detected in a small number of wild birds in the summer of both 2021 and 2022 in Greater London.
+USUV continued to be detected in subsequent years in a small number of wild birds in Greater London.
 Molecular work has shown that the detections each year are highly similar, which indicates that USUV is most likely to have overwintered in the UK, rather than being introduced from mainland Europe on multiple occasions.
 Whether the UK climate will permit USUV to become established remains uncertain.
-Continued surveillance of wild birds and mosquito vectors is planned.
+However, in summer 2023, USUV was also detected in a blackbird found in Cambridgeshire, which is the first confirmation of infection of wild birds outside of Greater London.
+Surveillance of wild birds and mosquito vectors is ongoing to learn more about the distribution and establishment of USUV in UK (see Further Reading).

 At present USUV has not been detected in Asia, the Americas or the Australian continent.